airvlab/cathsim/README.md

 - Collision detection with objects in the environment
 - Haptic feedback support for VR and non-VR platforms

-How to Use:
+To use it:

 1. Requirements:
-      - Ensure that you have Unity installed and a compatible version of the Unity XR Plugin if you plan to use VR features.
+      - Ensure that you have a compatible version of the Unity XR Plugin.
 2. Setup:
-      - Attach this script to the GameObject in your scene.
+      - Attach this script to the GameObject that requires it
       - Create a prefab for rope fragments and assign it to the fragmentPrefab field.
       - Configure the desired number of fragments, spacing between them, and raycast distance for collisions in the inspector.